Banya (sauna): Banyas and Eastern Slavic mythology

 In Slavic mythology, specifically East Slavic mythology every banya is inhabited by the Slavic bathhouse spirit Bannik.
 He is described as a wizened little man with wild white hair and a long, straggly beard, long nails and hairy hands.
 He lives behind the stove and his temperament is supposed to be very capricious.
 Because of the dimmed light in the banya, he was sometimes considered even to be malicious.
 It was said that by anger he could throw boiling water or even burn down the banya.
 He likes spying on bathers, particularly undressed women.
 He has the ability to predict the future.
-One consulted him by standing with one's back exposed in the half-open door of the bath.
+One may consult him by standing with one's back exposed in the half-open door of the bath.
 If the future predicts good, he strokes the back lovingly, by bad prospects he grabs the back with his claws.

 Comparison with thermal bathing in other cultures

 Ancient Roman thermae

 Ancient Romans had a cult of bathhouse.
 Greeting each other they said: "How is your sweating?"
 In the bathhouse they not only washed themselves, but socialized, painted, read poetry, sang, and feasted.
 Their bathhouses had special rooms for massage, gyms, and libraries.
 Wealthy citizens went to the bathhouse twice a day.
 Both private and public baths were distinguished by exceptional luxury – swimming pools were made of precious marble, silver and gold were used to decorate sinks.
 By the first century BC there were around 150 thermae in Rome.
 Steam rooms were heated in the same way as Russian banyas and Finnish saunas: the oven was placed in the corner, stones were laid on a bronze frame over red-hot charcoal.
 Rooms with wet and dry steam were also available.
 Hot air came through a pipe under the floor.
 The structure of thermae was complex: there were 5 rooms: a room for undressing and resting after bathing, a swimming pool for the first bathing, a room for washing with warm and hot water, and finally a room for dry steam and wet bath.